STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    * * Property
      * Description
    * * ``hpx.parcel.tcp.enable``
-     * Enable the use of the default TCP parcelport.
+     * Enables the use of the default TCP parcelport.
 Note that the initial bootstrap of the overall |hpx| application will be performed using the default TCP connections.
 This parcelport is enabled by default.
 This will be disabled only if MPI is enabled (see below).